Taking The Stress Out of Oral Surgery with Sleep Dentistry

-Modern oral surgery is painless and low risk when choosing a skilled dentist such as Dr. Roya Shoffet of Royal Dental Practice in West Hills, CA. However, some procedures can be lengthy, and many people find it challenging to sit in the dental chair for extended periods.
-Additionally, the idea of having any surgery can trigger anxiety.
-That is why sedation, also known as sleep dentistry, is a natural adjunct for oral surgery.
+Modern oral surgery is painless and low risk when choosing a skilled dentist, such as Dr. Roya Shoffet-Yaghoubian at Royal Dental Practice in West Hills Los Angeles, California.
+While painless and low risk, some procedures are rather lengthy, making it difficult for some patients to sit in the chair for extended amounts of time.
+For other patients, the idea of oral surgery can trigger dental fear and anxiety.

 - Wisdom tooth extraction